 What is Data Warehouse?

 A data warehouse is a single data store established for the purpose of supporting analytical reporting, decision-making, etc. It can provide various types of data, support enterprises in making various levels of decision-making, and provide support for data monitoring and business process improvement for enterprises with business intelligence needs.
-Many businesses need to hire professionals to handle a large amount of data in Data Warehouse and some use Data Sleek instead of hiring.
+Many businesses need to hire professionals to handle a large amount of data in a Data Warehouse.

 Data warehousing is a method for assembling and sorting data from many options of sources in order to obtain important business insights.
 Data warehouse refers to creating a database of information from business data and optimizing it for decision-making and analysis.
 Connecting and analyzing corporate data from many sources often involves the usage of a data warehouse.